 You must apply for a Library Reference ID card in advance and remember to produce it for entry.
+We can organise a group visit if enough students are interested.
 Opening hours change on a termly basis.
 Check in advance.
 They operate a strict No Card/No Entry policy.